japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

   taskSet: TaskSet): Unit
 ----

-Submits the tasks (of the given xref:scheduler:TaskSet.adoc[TaskSet]) for execution.
+Submits the tasks (of the given scheduler:TaskSet.md[TaskSet]) for execution.

-Used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#submitMissingTasks[submit missing tasks (of a stage)].
+Used when DAGScheduler is requested to scheduler:DAGScheduler.md#submitMissingTasks[submit missing tasks (of a stage)].

 == [[executorHeartbeatReceived]] Handling Executor Heartbeat